 Perched at the highest point of the caldera’s rim, Imerovigli is arguably the best place in Santorini to watch the sun go down over the iconic volcanic crater.
 Just like Oia, it is praised for its sensational Aegean views, hypnotizing sunsets, and delightful abodes carved into the cliff face, but it’s considerably quieter and more laidback.

 The village is conveniently located about 2 km from the island’s capital, Fira, and plays host to beautiful sea-view churches, striking hotels with quintessential cave rooms, as well as a handful of gourmet restaurants.
-It is also known for Skaros, a rocky headland which was once the largest fortified settlement in Venetian Santorini and offers some of the island’s best hiking.
+It is also known for Skaros, a rocky headland that was once the largest fortified settlement in Venetian Santorini and offers some of the island’s best hiking.

 With its traditional whitewashed buildings, ruins of neoclassical mansions, and picturesque blue-domed churches, it’s a treat to wander the narrow winding paths of Pyrgos.